riscv-boom/riscv-boom/docs/sections/reg-file-bypass-network.rst

 operand.
 However, it does add extra complexity to the design, which is often manifested as extra pipeline stages to arbitrate and detect structural hazards.
-It also requires the ability to kill issued micro-ops and re-issue them from the issue window on a later cycle.
+It also requires the ability to kill issued Micro-Ops and re-issue them from the Issue Queue on a later cycle.

 Bypass Network
 --------------